 To access lists of task forces funded in prior years, click on the appropriate FY:

 Report Trafficking Suspected incidents of trafficking can be reported by contacting your local FBI office.
-In addition, the Department of Health and Human Services maintains, through the Polaris Project, the National Human Trafficking Resource Center (NHTRC), which operates 24-hours, 7-days-a-week.
+In addition, the Department of Health and Human Services maintains, through Polaris, the National Human Trafficking Hotline (NHTH), which operates 24-hours, 7-days-a-week.
 Please call 1-888-373-7888 or text BeFree (233733).

 See More Funding